 It’s quite hard to distinguish between step 3 and 4 because they happen almost instantaneously.

-Here’s an example – My neighbor lost it emotionally when I spoke to her about putting some green plants along the fence line at the rear of her house and the front of mine.
+Here’s an example – My neighbour lost it emotionally when I spoke to her about putting some green plants along the fence line at the rear of her house and the front of mine.
 This is an unusual setup and I was to find out later that she did have a say about what was or wasn’t put along this fence line.
 You know most people wouldn’t care less what goes behind their fence when they never look at it, but she did.
 To add a bit more context, apparently she had been burgled previously and did not want anyone watering, weeding or making noises at her rear fence.
 But at the time of this confrontation, I didn’t know that.

 So here I was confronted with my very emotional and serious neighbour.
 I thought, oh my goodness I have just spent a significant amount of money on my dream home and the thought of looking at a plain cream fence horrified me.